rekalogika/temporary-url-bundle/README.md

 ];
 ```

-Include the route in `config/routes/rekalogika_temporary_url.yaml`:
+Include the route in `config/routes/rekalogika_temporary_url.yaml`.
+With Symfony
+Flex, this should be done automatically.

 ```yaml
 rekalogika_temporary_url: